act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 - This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
 - This rule assumes that the [semantic roles][semantic role] (including the level of headings) are used according to their semantics.
+- This rule assumes that [nested browsing contexts][nested browsing context] included in an implicit section of content do not contain any element with a role of `heading` and an `aria-level` lower or equal to the one of the `heading` defining this implicit section of content.
 - This rule assumes that the `hgroup` element is not used.

 ## Accessibility Support